swiftlang/swift-org-website/documentation/server/index.md

 - Supported ecosystem

 ### Performance
-Swift offers fast performance, a low memory footprint, and quick startup.
+Swift offers fast performance and a low memory footprint.
 Instead of tracing garbage collection, it uses [Automatic Reference Counting (ARC)](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/automaticreferencecounting/) and ownership features, which allows precise control over resources.
+Swift’s use of ARC and its lack of just-in-time (JIT) compilation provides an edge in the cloud services space.
+The absence of JIT means no runtime optimization or de-optimization.

+While tracing garbage collection technologies have improved, they still compete with the application for resources, triggering non-deterministic performance.
+Debugging non-deterministic performance and language-induced non-deterministic performance can confuse and mask application-level performance issues that can otherwise be addressed.

+One of the main goals of a modern cloud platform is to maximize resource utilization by efficiently packing services into a single machine.
+Cloud services built with Swift have a small memory footprint (measured in MB), especially compared to other popular server languages with automatic memory management.
+Services built with Swift are also CPU-efficient, given the language’s focus on performance.

 Swift’s performance is comparable to languages like C++ and Objective-C, making it well-suited for building high-performance server applications.
-Thanks to the modern and efficient design of the language, Swift server-side applications can handle large-scale workloads with high performance and low resource consumption.
+Thanks to the progressive and efficient design of the language, Swift server-side applications can handle large-scale workloads with high performance and low resource consumption.

 These characteristics make Swift ideal for using modern cloud platforms when maximizing resource utilization is needed.

 ### Quick start-up time
 Swift-based applications quickly start since there are almost no warm-up operations, making Swift an ideal fit for cloud services, which are often rescheduled onto new virtual machines (VMs) or containers to address platform formation changes.
+Other considerations include:

 - Quick boot times make Swift ideal for serverless applications such as [Google Cloud Functions](https://cloud.google.com/functions#) or [AWS Lambda](https://aws.amazon.com/lambda/) with negligible cold start times.
-Additionally, the quick start-up time and low memory advantages make Swift a good choice for micro services that scale in the cloud.
+Additionally, the quick start-up time and low memory advantages make Swift a good choice for microservices that scale in the cloud.
 - Using Swift helps streamline continuous delivery pipelines, incurring less wait time for new versions of the service fleet to go online.
-- Swift allows you to rapidly respond to the need to scale-up where services are able to dynamically adjust their number of instances.
+- Swift allows you to rapidly respond to the need to scale up where services can dynamically adjust their number of instances.

+Note: Because Swift is an open-source object storage system, it does not charge for services (directly) like a cloud provider.
+However, underlying infrastructures like Google Cloud and AWS Lambda, on which Swift runs, may have associated costs.

 ### Expressive and safe
-Swift enforces strong-typing, optionals, and memory safety features that help prevent common programming errors and improve code reliability.
-Swift on the server also benefits from the robust type-safety and memory-safety features of the language, which make it less prone to crashes and security vulnerabilities.
+Swift enforces type-safety, optionals, and memory safety features that help prevent common programming errors and improve code reliability.
+Swift on Server benefits from these robust language features, making it less prone to crashes and security vulnerabilities.

 Swift provides [built-in support for concurrency](https://developer.apple.com/documentation/swift/concurrency/), allowing developers to write scalable and responsive server applications.
-Additionally, Swift’s concurrency model makes it a suitable choice for developing highly-concurrent server applications.
+Swift’s concurrency model makes it suitable for developing highly concurrent server applications.

 ### Supported ecosystem
 Apple develops the Swift language, development environment, and library ecosystem.
-The Swift on Server ecosystem is growing rapidly, with the availability of frameworks, libraries, and tools specifically designed for server-side development.
+The Swift on Server ecosystem is growing, with the availability of frameworks, libraries, and tools specifically designed for server-side development.

 Overall, Swift on Server opens up new opportunities for developers to build fast, scalable, and secure backend services.

 Developers unfamiliar with Swift may want to [start with the basics](https://developer.apple.com/swift/).

 ## Development guides

-The Swift Server Workgroup and Swift on Server community have developed a number of guides for using Swift on the server.
+The Swift Server Workgroup and Swift on Server community have developed several guides for using Swift on the server.
-They are designed to help teams and individuals running Swift Server applications on Linux and to provide orientation for those who want to start with such development.
+They are designed to help teams and individuals running server-side Swift applications on Linux, including orientation for those who want to start developing with Swift.

-They focus on how to compile, test, deploy and debug such application and provides tips in those areas.
+The following guides focus on how to compile, test, deploy, and debug applications and provide tips in those areas:

 - [Setup and code editing](/documentation/server/guides/setup-and-ide-alternatives.html)
 - [Building](/documentation/server/guides/building.html)